-People always ask me, “what are the best weight training exercises to build muscle and get ripped?”
+People always ask me, “what are the best weight training exercises to build muscle and get strong?”

 Note: The exercises are listed not in order of effectiveness but rather starting from the top of the body and working our way down.

 Not to worry, though.
-You can do clean and presses with dumbbells, kettlebells, sandbags or even heavy medicine balls.
+You can do clean and presses with dumbbells.

 The Sig Klein Challenge, named after the Iron Game legend, was to clean and press a pair of 75 pound dumbbells twelve times.
 The ability to do that meant you were a freaking beast.

 Such a feat is out of reach for most of us mere mortals but I think working up to the 50’s for a solid set of 10-12 reps is a pretty attainable long term goal.